PureSwift/BluetoothLinux/README.md

 ## Troubleshooting

 Do not test in Parallels or VMware with the built in Bluetooth adapter found in Macs.
 You can, however, use VMWare or Parallels, with a Linux compatible Bluetooth LE USB adapter plugged in.
-VirtualBox will work with the builtin adapter on Macs.

-For best results, test with [Swift 5.1.5 on ARMv7](https://github.com/uraimo/buildSwiftOnARM) and a Linux-comptible Bluetooth dongle (e.g. CSR8510 A10).

 ## See Also